-For all CGUs, the recoverable amount is higher than its carrying amount.
+For each CGUs, except for Nestlé Skin Health (see Note 9.1.1), the recoverable amount is higher than its carrying amount.
 The recoverable amount has been determined based upon a value-in-use calculation.
-Cash flows have been projected over the next 5 years, except for Nestlé Skin Health for which a 10 year period has been used due to the product development cycle.
+Cash flows have been projected over the next 5 years.
 They have been extrapolated using a steady or declining terminal growth rate and discounted at a pre-tax weighted average rate.